Car Warning Lights Explained: Dashboard Symbols & Meanings

-Red Warning Lights – you should stop the car as soon as it is safe to do so.
+• Red Warning Lights – Stop as soon as it is safe to do so.

 Get a Free Repair Estimate